bsromr/password-generator/README.md

 Clone the repo and run `go install`

-You'll see binary file under $GOPATH/bin.
+You'll see the binary file in $GOPATH/bin.

 To achieve from anywhere in Linux, it must be in /bin folder.